Skip to content

 • What the money is going to be used for (e.g. provide a breakdown).

-• Methodologies (e.g. of a field study).
+• Methodologies (e.g. of a field study; how the data will be measured).

 • What the benefit will be, not only to your organisation but thinking about the wider world.